Cells Infrastructure Team

 3. Add service-specific labels as needed.
 If an issue pertains to a particular service (e.g., the Topology Service), tag it accordingly—e.g., Service::Topology Service.

-The Cells Infrastructure team works across multiple GitLab projects such as gitlab-org/gitlab, gitlab-org/cells/http-router, gitlab-org/cells/topology-service, and gitlab-com/gl-infra/gitlab-dedicated/instrumentor.
+The Cells Infrastructure team works across multiple GitLab projects such as gitlab-org/gitlab, gitlab-org/cells/http-router and gitlab-org/cells/topology-service.
 By default, you should open issues that will be owned by the team under the Cells Infrastructure Team Issue Tracker and apply the group::cells infrastructure label.
 Move issues for the Cells Infrastructure team from other projects to the team issue tracker when appropriate.

-For issues tracked in the team’s issue tracker or other gitlab-com/gl-infra projects, we use the workflow-infra::* labels to track an issue’s workflow status.
-Ensure that all issues that are in progress, ready, or need triage have the relevant workflow-infra::* label applied.
-We use a workflow issue board to track the workflow status of active issues.
+For issues in the team’s issue tracker or other gitlab-com/gl-infra projects, we use GitLab’s built-in issue status feature to track workflow status.
+Ensure that all issues that are in progress, ready, or need triage have the relevant status applied.

 Issue Descriptions